7Cedars/loyalty-program-next/README.md

 - [ ]   implemen redeem token.
   - [x]   Call function via card - see viem abiEncode.
   - [x]   Wait for transaction to clear (with new function I found?)
-  - [ ]   Fix showing tokens to be redeemed (now when you redeem a NEW item appears..)
+  - [x]   Fix showing tokens to be redeemed (now when you redeem a NEW item appears..)
   - [ ]   Show timer: "Qr code is valid for ... second" - after which approvalForAll is set to false.
-  - [ ]   show green notification when successful
+  - [x]   show green notification when successful
   - [ ]   show additional green notification when vendor accepted redeem. - then return to main screen.
-  - [ ]   red if error returned.
+  - [ ]   show red notification if error returned.
+- [ ]   Build hook useLatestCustomerTransaction
-- [ ]   Complete Transaction overview
+  - [ ]   read received points
-  - [ ]   read added points
+  - [ ]   read transferred points
-  - [ ]   read claim tokens
+  - [ ]   read claimed tokens
-  - [ ]   read redeem tokens
+  - [ ]   read redeemed tokens

 GENERAL
 - [ ]  Test layout / ui / ux
-  - [ ]  Has to work from very wide (my full screen) to very narrow (350px)
+  - [x]  Has to work from very wide (my full screen) to very narrow (350px)
   - [ ]  vertical scaling has to also be correct through out (see minting at vendor stats page for correct example)
   - [ ]  fix any other ui/ux issues that pop up.
-  - [ ]
 - [ ]  Simplify folder structure by moving files from components to top folder oin both vendor and customer app
-  - [ ]  create a custom hook: 'useLoyaltyTokens'. params = {LoyaltyTokens, status (loading, isSuccess, isError), refetching}.  -- build as much as possible on code that I have.
+  - [x]  create a custom hook: 'useLoyaltyTokens'. params = {LoyaltyTokens, status (loading, isSuccess, isError), refetching}.  -- build as much as possible on code that I have.
   - [ ]  replace all the parts where I load LoyaltyTokens with this custom hook.
 - [ ]  Deploy on Vercel
 - [ ]  Deploy on test net